 Are Natural Remedies For Acid Reflux Safe?

 Infants are different from adults, so never give a baby acid reflux medicines such as antacid or digestive pills.
-You could try homeopathic medication, but only after consulting a pediatrician.
-Do not use sleep wedges, pillows, and baby positioners for an infant with reflux.
-There is no scientific evidence that they help in preventing acid reflux.
-Instead, they increase the risk of sudden infant death syndrome (SIDS) (14).
-AAP recommends against the use of any “special” sleep surfaces and beds for the baby as they do not have any real benefits (15).
+You could try homeopathic medication, but only after consulting a pediatrician (13).
+AAP recommends against the use of any “special” sleep surfaces and beds for the baby as they do not have any real benefits (14).

 Do Babies Outgrow Acid Reflux?